-WASHINGTON, Dec.
-21, 2010 /PRNewswire-USNewswire/ -- In response to the FCC Open Meeting today, CTIA-The Wireless Association President and CEO Steve Largent released the following statement:
+WASHINGTON, April 7, 2011 /PRNewswire-USNewswire/ -- After the FCC's April Open Meeting, CTIA-The Wireless Association President and CEO Steve Largent issued the following statement:

 CTIA-The Wireless Association® (www.ctia.org) is an international organization representing the wireless communications industry.
 Membership in the association includes wireless carriers and their suppliers, as well as providers and manufacturers of wireless data services and products.
 CTIA advocates on behalf of its members at all levels of government.
 The association also coordinates the industry's voluntary best practices and initiatives, and sponsors the industry's leading wireless tradeshows.
 CTIA was founded in 1984 and is based in Washington, DC.